Legal & Policies

 • Right to rectification

-• Right to object and erasure
+• Right to object and right to erasure

 • Right to restriction of processing